quicwg/base-drafts/draft-ietf-quic-transport.md

 available to a peer, so the frame MAY be replicated in a packet that uses a lower packet protection level.

-If the connection has been successfully established, endpoints MUST send any CONNECTION_CLOSE frames in a 1-RTT packet.
-Prior to connection establishment a peer might not have 1-RTT keys, so endpoints SHOULD send CONNECTION_CLOSE frames in a Handshake packet.
+If the handshake is confirmed, endpoints MUST send any CONNECTION_CLOSE frames in a 1-RTT packet.
+Prior to handshake confirmation, a peer might not have 1-RTT keys, so endpoints SHOULD send CONNECTION_CLOSE frames in a Handshake packet.
 If the endpoint does not have Handshake keys, it SHOULD send CONNECTION_CLOSE frames in an Initial packet.

 The server may not know whether the client has Handshake keys.
 In order to guarantee a CONNECTION_CLOSE is processed, it SHOULD send a CONNECTION_CLOSE